written by David Steffen

-All of the original fiction published by Diabolical Plots falls into the “Short Story” category as defined by both the Hugo and Nebula awards (meaning that each is under 7500 words apiece).
+All of the original fiction published by Diabolical Plots falls into the “Short Story” category as defined by both the Hugo and Nebula and Locus awards (meaning that each is under 7500 words apiece).
 All of the eligible stories are listed here with the announcement of Year Five fiction, and can be purchased in one convenient ebook package.
 Please note that this is a complete list of the eligible fiction published by Diabolical Plots this year–the stories published on the site between January 2019 and March 2019 are not eligible because they were first published as part of the Diabolical Plots Year Four anthology published in 2018.

 For the sake of convenience, here is a list of the eligible short stories with links and brief excerpts: